 William’s work involves measuring and evaluating social impact and developing innovative ways to better integrate social and environmental aspects into economic modelling.
 This includes clients and topics as diverse as small-scale fishing fleets, the health sector, national park authorities, environmental NGOs, charities and construction firms.

 All courses are subject to U.K. VAT.
-Fee includes refreshments and lunch on both days, as well as training materials.
+For face-to-face training the fee includes refreshments and lunch on both days, as well as training materials.